cpanel/elevate/docs-website-src/content/_index.md

 This project builds on the [Alma Linux Elevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project, which leans heavily on the [LEAPP Project](https://leapp.readthedocs.io/en/latest/) created for in-place upgrades of RedHat based systems.

-The Alma Linux Elevate project is very effective at upgrading the distro packages from [CentOS 7](https://www.centos.org/) to [AlmaLinux 8](https://almalinux.org/).
+The Alma Linux Elevate project is very effective at upgrading the distro packages from [CentOS&nbsp;7](https://www.centos.org/) to [AlmaLinux&nbsp;8](https://almalinux.org/).
 However if you attempt to do this on a CentOS 7 based [cPanel install](https://www.cpanel.net/), you will end up with a broken system.

 ## Before updating